 4. Put some skin in the game

 Allow people to try your software so they can begin learning the ins and outs.
-Once they have a taste of the inner workings and see upfront how beneficial it is to their business you are one step closer to converting them.
+Once they have a taste of the inner workings and see upfront how beneficial it is to their business, you are one step closer to converting them.

 The below examples of Workable and Greenhouse show some engaging, clean and simple sign-up forms that users can fill out in order to receive a free trial.
 These businesses show how you can make more functional pages of your site just as visually sensational as any other page – and seduce your potential buyer in the process.